Fox Family Stories

 1837a record1853the 1894 revision1859the figure we publish1862a record

 Reva's niece Sivia lies under a Massachusetts stone too, and it carries the other half of the picture.
 Where Reva's stone names her father Zeev Tzvi, the Heft side, Sivia's names her father, Yehuda Leib, the Lebov who married Reva's sister Sora-Malka.
-Two stones in two cemeteries, two fathers' Hebrew names, the two branches one Minsk family put down in America.
-She died in 1966 under yet another surname, Landy, possibly from a later marriage, but the stone speaks the old names.
+Two stones in two cemeteries, each naming a different father in Hebrew, the two branches of one Minsk family that settled in America.
+She died in 1966 under yet another surname, Landy, possibly from a later marriage, but the stone still carries the old names.

 Tombstone of Celia Landy in Stepiner Cemetery, West Roxbury, Massachusetts; the Hebrew inscription reads Tzvia bat Yehuda Leib